 Mother Mary Carter Smith & Mama Linda Goss in Richmond, Virginia

-Oni opened for the fabulous actress, activist and author's book signing at Ruth Ann's Restaurant in Harlem, New York.
+Oni opened for the iconic actress, activist and author's book signing at Ruth Ann's Restaurant in Harlem, New York.

 Dr. King's stories, sermon's and speeches changed a nation.